justinphan3110/Alien-Teleport/README.md

 # Alien teleport
-The Alien will teleport between two gates
+A pink alien will teleport between two gates